faebser/base/docs/index.md

 * * *

 ## Let's get moving!
-Now that you have the latest download and great prerequisites, let's take a closer look at the [HTML template](#).
+Now that you have the latest download and awesome prerequisites, let's take a closer look at the [HTML template](html.md).